Frequently Asked Questions

 How long until I can play like Jimi Hendrix?

-As a good gauge - if you have never played before, you should start to see some fun results after about 5 or 6 months (meaning you can play a song or two), but I’m always checking in with my students to see how they’re feeling about the lessons and their practice routine.
+As a good gauge - if you have never played before, you should start to see some fun results after about 5 or 6 months (meaning you can play a song or two), but we’re always checking in with our students to see how they’re feeling about the lessons and their practice routine.

 How do I know if you’re the right teacher for me?